wjakob/hdrmerge/README.md

 of postprocessing and instead tries to be simple, understandable and hackable.

 ### Compiling:
-You will need a recent C++ compiler with support for C++11. g++4.8 works, others have not been tested yet.
+You will need a recent C++ compiler with support for C++11 and OpenMP.
+Only g++4.8 has been tested so far.
+This program depends on: libxml2 (for RawSpeed), libjpeg, OpenEXR, libexiv2 and Boost.

+Run

+    cmake .

+followed by

+    make

+to start the compilation.

 ### Usage
     Syntax: ./hdrmerge [options] <RAW file format string / list of multiple files>